eclipse-iceoryx/iceoryx/doc/website/advanced/usage-guide.md

 Iceoryx ships a library for RouDi named in cmake `iceoryx_posh_roudi`.
 This lib gives you an API for compiling your own RouDi application if needed and is part of `iceoryx_posh`.

-**NOTE**
+!!! note
     The chunk size for the mempool needs to follow these restrictions:
     1. Chunksize needs to be greater than the alignment
     2. Chunksize needs to be a multiple of alignment

 The value for the alignment is set to 32.